AnSchwarzkopf/python_docker_case/README.md

 5. Calculate and print the accuracy of the trained model
 6. Setup a parameter optimization loop to tune the Random Forest model by testing different Random Forest parameterizations and pick the best model afterwards.

+Part 3: Python, flask
+Use flask to setup a small REST API.
+When calling the API for example with localhost:3000/13 the prediction for the dataset at index 13 of the test split should be returned.